TransparencyToolkit/Test-Data/dev_planning_docs/frontend_features.md

 sidebar.
 When people choose to add a facet by running Catalyst, these are the types of input the UI needs to be able to accept/considerations for the UI-

-* Catalyst has many methods ("analyzers") that can be run to extract terms, entities, etc. There is a full list of those at https://github.com/TransparencyToolkit/Catalyst/blob/master/db/seeds.rb.
-The input form needs to allow users to choose which analyzer to run.
+* Catalyst has many methods ("annotators") that can be run to extract terms, entities, etc. There is a full list of those at https://github.com/TransparencyToolkit/Catalyst/blob/master/db/seeds.rb.
+The input form needs to allow users to choose which annotator to run.

-* After the user chooses the analyzer, they sometimes need to input parameters or settings.
-A form for each analyzer should be generated.
+* After the user chooses the annotator, they sometimes need to input parameters or settings.
+A form for each annotator should be generated.
 These could be dynamically generated based on the input parameters specified in the database, or manually generated templates.